Skip to main content

 Property Renovation Tip for Streatham Homeowners

 Streatham's housing stock is a mix of construction types, which means renovation approaches vary from house to house.
 The Edwardian terraces have solid brick walls and slate roofs, while the 1930s houses have cavity walls and concrete tile roofs.
 The solid-walled Edwardians need different insulation treatment from the cavity-walled 1930s properties.
-We assess each property on its merits rather than applying a one-size-fits-all approach — the survey determines the spec, not a template.
+We assess each property on its merits rather than applying a one-size-fits-all approach.
+The survey determines the spec, not a template.

-What a Streatham property renovation typically covers
+What a full property renovation covers in SW16

 Property Renovation in Streatham: What's Included